macu123/frontend-nanodegree-mobile-portfolio/README.md

 5. Add async attributes to all js files that have nothing to do with page rendering to remove render-blocking javascript.<br>
 6. Compress and resize the size of images to speedup rendering.<br>
 7. Change all querySelector to getElementById and querySelectorAll to getElementsByClassName to speedup FPS.<br>
-8. Use jQuery batch DOM update instead of individual DOM update.<br>
+8. Use jQuery batch DOM update instead of individual DOM update to speed up time to resize pizzas.<br>
-9. Reduce total number of pizzas rendering from 100 to 22.
+9. Reduce total number of pizzas rendering from 100 to 22 to speed up FPS.